Laurel–Burtonsville Express Line: History

-2016 Changes

 On March 27, 2016, routes Z9 and Z29 were discontinued and replaced by route Z7 instead of route Z3.
 Route Z7 will operate every 30 minutes will operate along the same routing of route Z9 routing with express service along Columbia Pike between Industrial Parkway and Burtonsville Park & Ride being discontinued.
 Route Z7 will operate during peak hours primarily in the peak direction with a few trips operating in the non peak direction and have the same boarding/alighting restrictions as routes Z9, and Z29.
 Route Z7 will also increase frequency in South Laurel something that wasn't provided by routes Z9 and Z29.

-Proposed Changes

 In 2016 during WMATA's 2017 Fiscal Year, it was proposed for route Z7 to eliminate service between Burtonsville Park & Ride and South Laurel with alternative service provided by routes 87, 89, and 89M.
 The reason was for WMATA to reduce costs and it was a high subsidy per rider.
 Another option was for route Z7 to be available at a reduced frequency and span.

 Other proposals was for route Z7 to be shorten around Fairland or Burtonsville Park & Ride discontinuing service to Silver Spring station with service replaced by Ride On Flash BRT U.S. Route 29 route when it opens.

-2017 Changes

 On June 25, 2017, the frequency of buses from reduced from 30 minutes to 35–45 minutes for route Z7.

+All Z7 service was suspended on March 18, 2020 due to WMATA's response to the COVID-19 pandemic.
+It resumed regular service on August 23, 2020.